JohanHardy/footprint-estimation/README.md

 # footprint-estimation
 Estimation of the ground coverage of a Spacecraft.

-Refences: P. Fortescue, J. Stark and G. Swinerd – Spacecraft Systems Engineering (Third Edition) (Softback), 2003
+References: P. Fortescue, J. Stark and G. Swinerd – Spacecraft Systems Engineering (Third Edition) (Softback), 2003